mambainspired/100-days-of-Code/README.md

 CTCI - Cracking the Coding Interview

 ## Day 55 - 22 Apr 2020
 - Doing a YouTube tutorial on functional programming.
-Write JavaScript functions to understand filter, map and reduce.
+Wrote JavaScript functions to understand filter, map and reduce.
 - Understood the concept of Closures in JavaScript
 - Inheritance vs. Composition - Why composition is preferred in React